 - Step 5: Confirm your setup is complete

-Step 1: Connect to Your Custom Domain on Strikingly
+Step 1: Connect to Your Subdomain on Strikingly

-- Go to your Strikingly site editor, click SETTINGS > Domains.
+- Go to your Strikingly site editor and click SETTINGS > Domains.

 - Click UPDATE.